 No, Princess is NOT worth that much.
 No Beanie Baby has ever been worth that much.
 Sellers can list items at eBay for any price they choose, and in many cases the "buy it now" or "starting bid" prices have no relationship to the actual value.
-We show all of the Princess versions and actual values on our Princess Values page.
+We show all of the Princess versions and current values on our Princess Values page.

 Q2.
 What are my Beanies or other Ty collectibles worth?

 Value guides are obsolete.
 Each Beanie Baby or other Ty collectible is worth an average of the prices buyers have paid for it on secondary markets like eBay during the past 30 - 120 days.
 To find the approximate value of a Beanie Baby (or other Ty collectible) using eBay; search for the item.
 When the results page appears, go to the left side menu and click on the "sold listings" box.
 That will change the page to show what buyers have actually paid for the item in completed transactions.
 Make sure the list is being sorted for "ended recently."
 The average of the price buyers paid for that item over the past 30 - 60 days is essentially the true value of the item.
 When prices are crossed out, that means the seller accepted less than the asking price.
 When you are looking at the "sold" items and there are several that sold for a low price and suddenly one that allegedly sold for an extremely high price, disregard the one that sold at a much higher price than all the others.
 That is probably a fraudulent transaction.